 Lodging in San Antonio de Areco

-The majority of the pueblo’s handful of estancias, or vacation ranches, seem to have fixed their prices at around US$165 per night per person for foreigners—five-star prices for accommodations that are not typically five-star quality.
+The majority of the pueblo’s handful of estancias, or vacation ranches, appear to be price-fixing and the price is rather high for foreigners.
+At some of the estancias you may end up with five-star prices for accommodations that are not typically five-star quality.

-While several estancias in San Antonio de Areco try to conceal a double pricing policy – one for foreigners and one for residents, this practice is commonplace in the popular pueblo.
-Many of the well-known estancias such as Rosario de Areco (who refused requests for a price list, charging upwards of US$ 200 per night, cash only) do not publish their prices, a good indication that there may be a two-price system in place.
-Some estancias, such as Estancia Criolla and Estancia de la Fiesta Gaucha don’t hide the fact that foreigners are charged a third to twice as much for the same accommodations.
-This is understandable, given the prices are far out of the reach of most middle-class Argentine families, but with prices starting at around US$500 a night for a family of four, they are also out of reach of many middle-class foreigners.
+While several estancias in San Antonio de Areco try to conceal a double pricing policy – one for foreigners and one for Argentines, this practice is commonplace in the popular pueblo.
+Many of the well-known estancias such as Rosario de Areco (who refused requests for a price list, but charge upwards of US$ 200 per night, cash only) do not publish their prices, a good indication that there may be a two-price system in place.
+Other estancias, such as Estancia Criolla and Estancia de la Fiesta Gaucha don’t hide the fact that foreigners are charged a third to twice as much for the same accommodations.
+Some believe this is understandable, given the prices are far out of the reach of most middle-class Argentine families, but with prices starting at around US$500 a night for a family of four, they are also out of reach of many middle-class foreigners.

-Those who go with the understanding that they are purchasing the experience of staying at an estancia and the accompanying activities, not the lodgings themselves, may feel less sticker shock.
+Those who go with the understanding that they are purchasing the experience of staying at an estancia and the accompanying activities, not the lodgings themselves, may feel less sticker shock in the face of price gouging.

-Travelers looking for more bang for their buck who also want to have the ‘estancia experience’ in San Antonio de Areco may want to consider staying at a hotel and then passing the day in an estancia for a typical cost of US$ 40-60.
+Travelers looking for more bang for their buck but who also want to have the ‘estancia experience’ in San Antonio de Areco would be wise to consider a posada, hotel or hostel to sleep and then head to an estancia for the day to get the cowboy experience.

 Estancias:

-La Porteña de Areco — A beautiful 180 year-old estancia and National Historic Monument where writer Ricardo Güiraldes (1886-1927), author of Don Segundo Sombra, spent time as a child.
+La Porteña de Areco — A 180 year-old estancia and National Historic Monument where writer Ricardo Güiraldes (1886-1927), author of Don Segundo Sombra, spent time as a child.
 The accommodations are adequate, not luxurious.
-This estancia is listed in the book, ’1,000 Places to See Before You Die.’
+This estancia is listed in the book, ‘1,000 Places to See Before You Die, which unfortunately has caused the estancia to float on their reputation somewhat, but it still gets glowing reviews.

 Seven km from the intersection of route 41 going down Route 8.